Breeder reactor: Fast breeder reactor

 There are only two commercially operating breeder reactors as of 2017: the BN-600 reactor, at 560 MWe, and the BN-800 reactor, at 880 MWe.
 Both are Russian sodium-cooled reactors.
 The designs use liquid metal as the primary coolant, to transfer heat from the core to steam used to power the electricity generating turbines.
-FBRs have been built cooled by liquid metals other than sodium—some early FBRs used mercury; other experimental reactors have used a sodium-potassium alloy.
-Both have the advantage that they are liquids at room temperature, which is convenient for experimental rigs but less important for pilot or full-scale power stations.
+FBRs cooled by liquid metals other than sodium have been built, some early FBRs such as Clementine used mercury, Lead-cooled fast reactor have also been constructed, as well as other experimental reactors using Lead-bismuth eutectic or NaK, a sodium-potassium alloy.
+Mercury and NaK have the advantage that they are liquids at room temperature, which is convenient for experimental rigs but less important for pilot or full-scale power stations, where their chemical toxicity and cost respectively leave them as less attractive options.
+The Soviet Union used lead–bismuth coolant in some naval reactors.
+BREST-OD-300 is a later Russian design that uses lead coolant.
+Its first concrete was poured in June 2021.
+The SVBR-100 design specifies lead-bismuth eutectic as its coolant.

-Three of the proposed generation IV reactor types are FBRs:
+Three of the proposed generation IV reactor types use a fast-neutron spectrum: